WarrenShipp/Capstone-Frontend/README.md

 - bugfix - re03 - Phone numbers not being validated
 - bugfix - re04 - New accounts created does not have date of birth
 - bugfix - re05 - When changing player to coach, date of birth is erased
+- bugfix - re06 - App breaks when restarting
+- bugfix - re07 - Videos are not playing